EmilAhlberg/object_security/README.md

 is provided using HMAC.
 Confidentiality is provided using encryption with keys generated using Diffie-Hellman key exchange.
 Lastly replay protec- tion is given using a sliding window method with a sequence number.

 - Uses UDP as the way to exchange data between the two parties:
 UDP is used as the transportation protocol for all the messages.

 - Works on the principle of forward security: Diffie-Hellman provides forward security, in fact it gives perfect forward secrecy.

--Have at least two distinct parts; handshake and (protected) data
-exchange: The protocol does contain a handshake and a data exchange stage, with different message structure, as well as state variables in the code.
+- The protocol does contain a handshake and a data exchange stage, with different message structure, as well as state variables in the code.